 This course immerses you in the fast-changing world of the advertising and branding industry through on-campus and off-campus exposure to industry professionals and real-life branding and advertising challenges.
 Throughout the course, you’ll work with and learn from professionals in the thriving creative and tech community.
 Emphasis is on developing your skills in creativity, collaboration, critical thinking, and communication.
 Content covered in the sessions includes advertising agency structure, the creative process, brand planning, media planning and strategy, the user experience, online and social media, presentation skills, and content creation.
+(FALL)

 Instructors: Andy Rohm & Matt Stefl